 MSF-backed hospitals treated Syria 'chemical victims'

-Medecins Sans Frontieres has said that hospitals it supports in Syria treated about 3,600 patients with "neurotoxic symptoms", of whom 355 have died.
+Medecins Sans Frontieres says hospitals it supports in Syria treated about 3,600 patients with "neurotoxic symptoms", of whom 355 have died.

-The medical charity said the patients had arrived in three hospitals in the Damascus area on 21 August - when opposition activists say chemical attacks were launched against rebels.
+It said the patients had arrived in three hospitals in the Damascus governorate on 21 August - when opposition activists say chemical attacks were launched against rebels.